The 100 Most Influential Queer Books of All Time

 Beijing Comrades by Bei Tong, translated by Scott E. Myers (1998)

-An arrogant playboy businessman falls in love with working-class student Lan Yu, and must deal with what it means for him to be interested in another man.
+An arrogant playboy businessman falls in love with working-class student Lan Yu and must deal with what it means for him to be interested in another man.
 Not only does this book show an explicit, erotic same-sex relationship in late 1980s China between two men, but the book also describes the Tian’anmen Square protests and government repression, a rarity due to Chinese suppression and fear of persecution.
-The author, who writes under pseudonym Bei Tong, first published erotic love story Beijing Comrades online.
+The author, who writes under the pseudonym Bei Tong, first published erotic love story Beijing Comrades online.
 Scott E. Myers in his translation also functions as editor, taking years worth of various published versions — some of which were censored — and combining them into one edition.

 Content warnings for violence, internalized homophobia, sudden death.